COUCH TO THE SUMMIT PERFORMANCE COACHING

 Finding the right coach that fits for you can be a difficult choice.
 There are many great people to choose from and essentially you just have to go with your gut in your final decision.

 To ease your mind, please read through my testimonials below to get a feel for how I have helped other athletes to improve their results.
-Also read about my training philosophy below to gain insight into how I might vary from other coaches out there.
+Also read about my training philosophy to gain insight into how I might vary from other coaches out there.
+Here is possibly the most important article you might ever read that embodies my training philosophy and approach, which I call the Blitz Method (an acronym for Breathe Light into the Zone training).

 While there is no coach that works for every single person, I do my best to take onboard athletes I know I can actually help, otherwise I will recommend you to someone else who might be a better fit.